 - Find the Adobe Genuine Integrity service in the Processes tab, right-click it, and choose Open File Location.
 It should open a folder named AdobeGCIClient.

-- After the location opens, go back to Task Manager, click on the Adobe Genuine Integrity process, and then hit End Task.
+- Go back to Task Manager, click on the Adobe Genuine Integrity process, and then hit End Task.

-- After that, delete the AdobeGCIClient folder open at step 2.
+- Delete the AdobeGCIClient folder opened at step 2.